-Alpha Cat aka Elizabeth McCullough is re-releasing Alpha Cat’s first full length LP, 2001’s Pearl Harbor album in an expanded edition as pearl harbor 2020 on February 17, via Aquamarine Records.
-The original album was recorded over a two-year span produced by Fred Smith of Television and McCullough. pearl harbor 2020 features two bonus tracks recorded and produced by Elizabeth at home in her apartment.
+Alpha Cat aka Elizabeth McCullough is re-releasing Alpha Cat’s first full length LP, 2001’s Pearl Harbor, in an expanded edition as pearl harbor 2020 on February 17, via Aquamarine Records.
+The original album was recorded over a two-year span produced by Fred Smith of Television and McCullough.
+And pearl harbor 2020 also features two additional tracks that had been recorded and produced by Elizabeth at her home in the mid 90’s.

 Elizabeth and Alpha Cat first surfaced on the American music scene with the EP Real Boy.
-A friendship with Television bassist Fred Smith led to him producing a demo, which became the 1999 release.
-With only a handful of copies sent to radio stations, Real Boy ended up on the CMJ National Top 5 Add Charts twice, receiving more adds than such formidable offerings as Beck’s Midnight Vultures, and Metallica’s S&M. It went on to spend six weeks in the national airplay charts.
+A friendship with Television bassist Fred Smith led to him producing a demo, which became the late 1999 release.
+With only a handful of copies sent to radio stations, Real Boy ended up on the CMJ National Top 5 Add Charts twice, receiving more adds than such formidable offerings as Beck’s Midnight Vultures, and Metallica’s S&M. It went on to sit in the top five of hundreds of stations around the US for some time, as well as spending six weeks in the national airplay charts.

-When the follow up, Pearl Harbor, was re-released in early 2002, it received significant airplay on college radio, and won multiple “best of the year” awards.
+When the follow up, Pearl Harbor, was re-released in early 2002, it received decent airplay on college radio, and won several “best of the year” awards from a few dedicated online reviewers.
 And years after its release McCullough moved to L.A. on New Year’s Eve 2005 to record her next album with drummer Jason Smith.
-Smith hooked her up with guitarist Doug Pettibone (Lucinda Williams, John Mayer), bassist Reggie McBride, (Stevie Wonder, Funkadelic) and in 2007 seven vocal and 15 instrumental tracks were completed but due to a profound emotional and psychological breakdown, McCullough was unable to complete the record.
-She would return to these recordings some 12 years later mixed by engineer Brett (Cosmo) Thorngren and release them as the album Thatched Roof Glass House.
+Smith hooked her up with guitarist Doug Pettibone (Lucinda Williams, John Mayer), bassist Reggie McBride, (Stevie Wonder, Funkadelic) and in 2007 seven vocal and 15 instrumental tracks were completed.
+But for health reasons, including a loss of her voice, McCullough was unable to complete the record.
+She would return to seven of these recordings some 12 years later after connecting with engineer Brett (Cosmo) Thorngren – who mixed and mastered them, and to release them as the album Thatched Roof Glass House.